potassco/clinguin/docs/index.rst

 **Here is a motivation example:**

-Consider an ASP encoding that solves the sudoku puzzle where cells are defined by prediate  ``pos(X,Y)`` and solutions by ``sudoku(X,Y,V)``
-Clinguin will use this encoding and the following ui encoding to construct the UI shown bellow.
+Consider an ASP encoding that solves the sudoku puzzle where cells are defined by prediate  ``pos(X,Y)`` and solutions by ``sudoku(X,Y,V)`` clinguin will use this encoding and the following UI encoding to construct the UI shown bellow.

 .. code-block::

   elem(window, window, root).
   attr(window, child_layout, grid).
+  attr(window,class,("justify-content-start")).

     elem(dd(X,Y), dropdown_menu, window) :- pos(X,Y).
     attr(dd(X,Y), width, 50)  :- pos(X,Y).